DavidBien23/Projects/README.md

 the Fall of 2023 as I take the second portion of the class.
 My goal was to make the calculator user friendly so I used the pythons built-in tkinter module for the first time.
 I also created an executable file for the calculator with the same goal in mind.</p>

+### Mean

+<p>This is a small file that I worked on outside of school determined to find a unique way to
+average a list of numbers.
+My method chooses many values between the minimum and maximum of the dataset then subtracts the data that are smaller than the chosen number and adds the data that are larger.
+After creating a list of sums, I find the smallest absolute value of difference between the data and chosen point as the average.
+The user can input data and accuracy.</p>